julius-speech/grammar-kit/README.md

-(For Japanese language, see [00readme-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/00readme-ja.txt) and [HOWTO-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/HOWTO-ja.txt) to see how to run the samples.
+(For Japanese language, first see [00readme-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/00readme-ja.txt) and [HOWTO-ja.txt](https://github.com/julius-speech/grammar-kit/blob/master/HOWTO-ja.txt) to see how to run the samples.
 After that, read the instruction below to know how to build your own grammar.)

 # How to write a recognition grammar for Julius